 Beware of Fake E-shops

 In recent weeks, there have been numerous cases of Czech e-shops being replicated by Chinese scammers.
-See the msot used tricks by scammers and how you can protect yourself.
+See the most used tricks by scammers and how you can protect yourself.

 TL;DR